 Import a map document

-You can import an existing map on the Insert tab.
-To import a map document (.mxd), click Import Map, and search or browse to your file using the Import dialog box.
+You can import an ArcMap map document on the Insert tab of the ribbon.
+Click Import Map and search or browse to your file on the Import dialog box.

 Add data, toolboxes, models, and scripts

 You can add connections to folders, databases, servers, locators, toolboxes, styles, and other items to your project from the Insert tab on the ribbon.

 In the Favorites group, click Add Item to add an item to the current project and make it readily accessible in other projects.
 A favorite can be immediately added to any project from the Favorites tab in the Catalog pane or from the catalog view.

 You can also make an item a favorite by right-clicking the item in the Catalog pane or catalog view and clicking Add To Favorites .

 ArcMap tools, models, and scripts can be used in ArcGIS Pro but may need to be modified.
 Run the Analyze Tools For Pro geoprocessing tool to check the compatibility of a script or toolbox.